hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/10.tips-and-tricks/docs.md

 When displaying Open Course Hub pages within another system (e.g. LMS) it is often helpful to only display page content and not include header navigation and the sidebar.

-To do this, add `onlydisplaypagecontent:true` to your page URLs.
-For example, to only display the content of the page at [demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/](http://demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/) you would use the revised URL of [demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/onlydisplaypagecontent:true](http://demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/onlydisplaypagecontent:true)
+To do this, add `chromeless:true` to your page URLs.
+For example, to only display the content of the page at [demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/](http://demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/) you would use the revised URL of [demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/chromeless:true](http://demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/chromeless:true)

 ##### Making a homepage blog post 'sticky'